ttcpavle/Raytracer-in-c/README.md

 - Better shading with isGlass information (reflection and refraction)
 - Rendering equation (Monte Carlo integration)
 - Origin of object fixes
-- OpenGL or windows.h for GUI
+- windows.h for GUI (im not too familiar with this library)
+- maybe rewrite everything in OpenGL